jrosen48/utk-homepage/content/post/2023-05-10-stuck-or-what-s-next-isn-t-about-me/index.md

 tags: []
 ---

-Spotify creates a year-end playlist of my most-played songs for the previous year, and revisiting what I listened to in 2016, 2017, and 2018 is fun and edifying for me.
+Spotify creates a year-end playlist of my most-played songs for the previous year, and revisiting what I listened to awhile ago was fun and edifying for me.

+In 2016, I was young and falling in love with Katie and our lives in Michigan...

+<iframe width="560" height="315" src="https://www.youtube.com/embed/VUxh-jw-C-w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Looking back, I feel like I listened to music that was spunky and energetic - maybe I was too, you decide...
+Later, I grew more confident and listened to music that was spunky and energetic - maybe I was too, you decide...

 <iframe width="560" height="315" src="https://www.youtube.com/embed/I2YVsgiQhCM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>